Kakarottoe/Kakarottoe/README.md

+Hi, I'm kakarotto,
-Kakarotto is my ign, like it to stuck to it
+Kakarotto is my ign everywhere, liked it so stuck to it anywhere new

 <!---
 Kakarottoe/Kakarottoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.